3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 .. note:: To make the field compulsory you have to define it as `NOT NULL` in the properties of the table, at the database level.

+.. note:: Be careful if your layer contains some Z or M values, unfortunately Lizmap will set them to "0" which is the default value when saving to the database.

 * Add the layer in the table "Layer Editing" located in the plugin Lizmap "Tools" tab:

   - *Select the layer* in the drop-down list